PhD Externship Program 2019

-The Externships in Academic Administration program has the following aims:
+The PhD Externship Program has the following aims:

-- Facilitate non-faculty career exploration for graduate students
+- Facilitate non-faculty career exploration for PhD students

-- Educate graduate students about university administration and the roles and responsibilities of senior administrators
+- Educate graduate students about university administration and the roles and responsibilities of senior administrators, librarians, and others

-- Expose graduate students to senior administrators through one-on-one mentoring relationships and professional development activities
+- Allow graduate students to form relationships and create networks with non-faculty members of the university and with Philadelphia-area graduate-alumni, through one-on-one mentoring and professional development activities

-- Enhance the leadership skills of graduate students
+- Enhance the professional and leadership skills of graduate students

 - Facilitate students' ability to conduct informational interviews as part of their career exploration and networking